|Application deadline:||we encourage applicants to apply early|

 Pursue your MSc/MRes research project and PhD/MPhil studies here and you'll be able to contribute to, and shape, cutting edge research and innovative technologies of the future.

 You'll be taught by lecturers who are internationally known for their research.
-Choose to study on-campus or via our pioneering on-line platform.
+This programme is offered full-time to study on-campus.

 The taught components of our on campus MScs offer a choice of contemporary computing topics, a strong theoretical basis and the opportunity to gain sound practical and critical analysis skills.